The case of Flying Cars

 the cases of the Autonomous Car and the Electritic City Car

-Not very different from that of Flyng Cars are cases of products much less complex, but the result of a conception is an obsolete linear innovation that is not able to solve the current problems of urban traffic, such as the Autonomous car and the Electric City Car.
+Not very different from that of Flyng Cars are cases of products much less complex, but the result of a conception is an obsolete linear innovation that is not able to solve the current problems of urban traffic, such as the Autonomous Vehicles and the Electric City Car.

 That is, the Autonomous Car (and the Autopilot of ordinary cars) have the problems of ● not yet achieved reliability of the technologies on which they are based (the Artificial Intelligence) such as to guarantee operational safety; ● incompatibility with the current regulatory framework (the owner of the scahring company or the user is responsible – this is a problem for the courts and insurance companies).